sedaro/sedaro-python/sedaro/README.md

 The `crud` method is also available for performing CRUD operations on multiple Sedaro blocks and/or root at the same time using kwargs as follows:
 - `root`: update fields on the root by passing a dictionary
 - `blocks`: create/update 1+ blocks by passing a list of dictionaries.
 If an `id` is present, the corresponding block will be updated.
-If an `id` isn't present, a `type` is required, and a new block will be created.
+If an `id` isn't present, a new block will be created.
+The `type` is always required.
 - `delete`: delete 1+ blocks by passing a list of their block `id`s.

 ```py